Back to California

 Plain English Breakdown

-AB-2232 removes the Board of Parole Hearings' ability to schedule earlier parole hearings and requires them to report annually on requests for such hearings.
+AB-2232 removes the Board of Parole Hearings' ability to schedule earlier parole hearings and requires them to report on requests for advanced hearings.

 What This Bill Does

-• Removes the Board of Parole Hearings' authority to advance a parole hearing date.
+• Removes the Board of Parole Hearings' authority to advance a hearing date before the scheduled time.

-• Requires the Board of Parole Hearings, along with the Department of Corrections and Rehabilitation, to collect data about requests to advance parole consideration hearing dates.
+• Requires the Board of Parole Hearings, in coordination with the Department of Corrections and Rehabilitation, to collect annual data about requests to advance parole consideration hearing dates each year.

-• Requires written summaries of decisions regarding parole advancement requests, including reasons for approval or denial.
+• Requires written summaries for each request to advance a parole hearing date, including reasons for approval or denial.

 Who It Names or Affects